Table of Contents

 What Is It, Really?

-The safety checklist was made by the World Health Organization to help make surgeries safer.
-It’s used by the whole team—surgeons, anesthetists, nurses—to check important things at three moments:
+The surgical safety checklist was created by the World Health Organization (WHO) to make surgeries safer for everyone.
+It’s used by the whole team—surgeons, anaesthetists, and nurses—at three key moments:

 - Sign In – before putting the patient to sleep